Note: Tasty recipe included below!

 Pregnancy is often a time for surprises when it comes to food.
 You may find yourself repulsed by foods you used to love.
 Or you may be craving foods you haven’t had in years.
 Whatever the case may be, you might be wondering what foods to eat during pregnancy that are healthy and appealing to your changing tastes.

 Some pregnant women experience a trifecta of symptoms including nausea, food aversions, and food cravings.
 This can make it hard to eat healthy foods and get the nutrients you need.
-In this article, we provide some tips and tricks to help you figure out what to eat during pregnancy.
+In this article, we provide tips and tricks to help you figure out what to eat during pregnancy.

 What To Eat During Pregnancy